 We encourage and inspire academic achievement, social and emotional development and cultural awareness of these students while validating the unique cultural identity of each boy.
 To quote the Edmund Rice Education Australia (EREA) Aboriginal and Torres Strait Islander Education Policy: EREA stands in solidarity with Indigenous peoples of Australia.
-Through collaborative partnerships that are mutually enriching, EREA will provide an inclusive and welcoming environment and offer a quality and culturally appropriate education for Aboriginal and Torres Strait Islander young people.
+Through collaborative partnerships that are mutually enriching, EREA schools will provide an inclusive and welcoming environment and offer a quality and culturally appropriate education for Aboriginal and Torres Strait Islander young people.
 EREA will also further reconciliation by deepening an understanding and appreciation of Aboriginal and Torres Strait Islander perspectives throughout the curriculum in EREA schools.

 - improving educational access for Indigenous children and young people,

 - improving educational achievement of Indigenous students,

 - developing links with Indigenous families and communities to increase their participation in education decision making,